-Non-thesis Plan: Students take 34 semester hours, including a three-credit internship and a one-credit-hour Independent Study course.
+Non-thesis Plan: Students take 34 semester hours, including a one-credit hour Independent Study course.
 They write a creative component, an article-length paper or research project, as part of this course.

 Required Courses.
-Regardless of whether they opt for the thesis or non-thesis approach, Professional Writing students are expected to complete 18 semester hours of required course work and to fulfill total hour requirements from among the elective courses available.
+Regardless of whether they opt for the thesis or non-thesis approach, TESL students are expected to complete 18 semester hours of required course work and to fulfill total hour requirements from among the elective courses available.
 The proposed program of work is planned in consultation with the student's advisory committee.